Four-day working week trial at Perpetual Guardian a success, boss wants to make it permanent

 However, rolling out this theory in the real world isn't without its challenges and Barnes notes there may be a few speedbumps along the way as Perpetual Guardian looks to apply the initiative on an indefinite basis.

 "It's one thing to do a trial.
-It's another thing to do it permanently and there are some problems around the way our employment legislation is constructed, but we think we've found a way around that," Barnes says.
+It's another thing to do it permanently and there are some problems around the way our employment legislation is constructed, but we think we've found a way around that."

 On this topic, Barnes says there's a strong argument to be made that legal framework within New Zealand needs to catch up with the increased demand for flexibility in the workforce if initiatives such as are to prove successful.